tanvirsandhu/Data-Structures-Algorithms/DictionaryADT/README.txt

   -dictionary_delete( D, k) -- deletes element with key k from the dictionary.
   -dictionary_print( D ) -- prints the dictionary.

-Example input and output are given in test.in and test.out.
+Example input is given in test.in.